spinnaker/spinnaker.github.io/reference/artifacts/index.md

   nav: reference
 ---

-> This section refers to the legacy artifacts UI, which is scheduled for removal
+> This section refers to the legacy artifacts UI, which was removed
 > in release 1.21.
 Please refer to the [standard artifacts guide](/reference/artifacts-with-artifactsrewrite)
 > instead.